cherti/authguard/README.md

 Just firewall that service for everything but localhost.
 Then fire up AuthGuard next to that service and use it as a proxy to your service with enabled Authentication and TLS.

-One specific example is the [Prometheus](https://www.prometheus.io)-monitoring-system, which doesn't provide authentication out of the box.
+One specific example is the [Prometheus](https://www.prometheus.io)-monitoring-system, which doesn't provide authentication out of the box but leaves that to specialized tools for that job.

 ## Building and running